-These bright yellow signs, which appear along lots of footpaths across the UK, may have already caught your attention with some simple tips and advice.
+These bright yellow signs appear along lots of footpaths across the UK, and may have already caught your attention with some simple tips and advice.

 Your dog can scare or harm farm animals

-You might have an extremely docile and friendly dog, but we have to remember that farm animals won’t know that.
+Your dog might be extremely docile and friendly, but we have to remember that farm animals won’t know that.
 It’s best to keep your dog on a lead and under close control around livestock.
-Farm animals can be very protective, especially at certain times of the year such as tupping and bulling time when male animals are mixing with females, once animals have become pregnant, or after calves or lambs have been born.
+Farm animals can be very protective, especially at certain times of the year such as tupping and bulling time when male and female animals are mixing, once animals have become pregnant, or after calves or lambs have been born.

 Stay safe – use a lead around livestock, but release your dog if threatened by cattle

 Cattle can be extremely inquisitive so if you feel threatened, release your dog so you can both get to safety separately.

 Wherever you are, clean up after your dog.
 Bag it and bin it.

 Did you know that dog poo can spread disease to farm animals?
 It’s important to clean up after your dog wherever you are – just bag it and bin it.
 Any public waste bin will do.

 One in six dog owners admitted their pet has escaped from home in a recent survey conducted by NFU Mutual.
 An increasing number of dogs attacks on sheep happen when the owner isn't present.
 If your dog can access to outdoor space, at home, unaccompanied, check all fences and boundaries are secure.

 You can download our new poster to share on social media, or print it off at home to display in your local community.